CanevottiAlessia/miR-RF-APPLICATION/README.md

 This command will create a new directory named "miR_RF_application" within the current location.
 Users can then put the necessary files here.

 1. Conda Installation in Command Line:
-   - Follow the provided instructions in the 'CONDA installation instructions' file to install Conda on your system in the directory just created.
+   - Follow the provided instructions in the 'CONDA installation' file to install Conda on your system in the directory just created.

 2. Activating the Conda environment:
    - Once Conda is installed, use the provided `configuration_file.yml` file to create an environment suitable for running the miR_RF application.